The statistics we have read say that there over 500,000 trucking companies in the United States.(1)

 When the recruiter for Swift visited our truck driver training school when we were students, he talked about how sophisticated their trucks were, including having fax machines.

 Even more important, talk with drivers who are currently employed in the industry to see how they like working for their companies.
-Ask questions like: